Our History

 Our Mission

-Camp Knock Knock is powered by a dedicated team of skilled volunteers and experienced clinicians who bring compassion, empathy, and heart to every aspect of the camp experience.
-Many of our volunteers have personally experienced the loss of a loved one, allowing them to connect with families in a deeply meaningful and understanding way.
+Camp Knock Knock is made possible by the dedication of a team of trained volunteers.
+Many of our volunteers have personally experienced the death of a loved one, allowing them to connect with families in a meaningful and understanding way.
 Their commitment and care create the supportive, healing environment that makes Camp Knock Knock so special.
-Those interested in volunteering can contact us here: https://campknockknock.org/contact
+Those interested in volunteering can contact us here: campknockknock.org/contact

 Our Volunteers